MikeSchulze/gdUnit4/index.md

 * Support for writing and executing tests in GdScript or C#
 * Embedded test Inspector in Godot for easy navigation of your test suites
+* Test Discovery, searches for tests at runtime and automatically adds them to the inspector.
 * Convenient interface for running test-suites directly from Godot<br>
   One of the main features of GdUnit4 is the ability to run test-suites directly from the Godot editor using the context menu.
 You can run test-suites from the FileSystem panel, the ScriptEditor, or the GdUnit Inspector.
 To do this, simply right-click on the desired test-suite or test-case and select "Run Test(s)" from the context menu.
 This will run the selected tests and display the results in the GdUnit Inspector.<br>
   You can create new test cases directly from the ScriptEditor by right-clicking on the function you want to test and selecting "Create TestCase" from the context menu.